 To have a public defender appointed to represent you, you must apply along with a signed affidavit, which states that you are “financially unable to retain counsel.”
 The judge will review your application and affidavit; and, if it appears that you qualify, he or she will refer your case to the local public defender’s office.
 Generally, to qualify, your income must fall below the federal poverty level, and your assets must be insufficient to cover the cost of hiring a private attorney.
 Crucially, however, even if you cannot fully afford to pay for an attorney, the court may order you to “pay [your] assets to the general fund of the State;” and in any case, having a public defender appointed will result In a claim “in an amount equal to the costs of representation” being levied against your assets and your estate unless the judge waives this requirement.

-Do You Need a Lawyer for Your South Carolina Criminal Case?
+Do You Need a Criminal Defense Lawyer for Your South Carolina Criminal Case?

 While many people assume there is nothing they can do to avoid a guilty verdict (or there is nothing they need to do to prove their innocence), the outcome of a criminal case is never predetermined.
 How you handle your case matters, and there are several steps that an experienced criminal defense lawyer can take to help make sure that you are not unjustly convicted or sentenced.
 These steps include: